toughcrust/eat-your-shit/tlwr/README.md

 En fait c'est pas des résumés plutôt des notes introductives de motivation.
 Mais bon auto-suffisantes qui contiennent pas mal d'éléments développés après.
 Donc tu trouves ça chiant dés ici => ce sera chiant aussi plus loin.

+## Trying to be honest about writing this stuff

+for me but also to make something of my exentialist over-questioning.
+Transform a plague into something that can help me get laid more easily with girls I have an intellectual connection with (and a physical attraction)

 ## Does not feel good

 Sometimes I write stuff that I want to remember cause it feels important